alfredwesterveld/electron-shortcut/README.md

 - Making http requests to specified url
  -Launching programs to specified path.

-To get started you should create a config file at `~/.config/electron-shortcut/config.json` where `~` is your home directory with your favorite editor that looks like below:
+To get started you have to create a config file with your favorite editor at `~/.config/electron-shortcut/config.json` where `~` is your home directory:

 ```javascript
 {